aiven/aiven-docs/docs/products/kafka/howto/manage-resource-requests.md

 import DocCardList from '@theme/DocCardList';

-Streamline Apache Kafka resource creation and ownership requests to improve governance and resource allocation in Aiven for Apache Kafka.
+Streamline the creation and ownership requests of Apache Kafka resources to enhance governance and ensure efficient management within Aiven for Apache Kafka.

 <DocCardList />